careers-dna-analyst-990x358-v2

 Pursuing a career in DNA analysis is a wise investment of time and money in a career.
 The demand for DNA specialists is likely to keep growing since forensic DNA evidence can be quite precise and definitive and has been pivotal in establishing the innocence or guilt of criminal suspects.
 The majority of DNA analysts work directly with police departments at the local, state, and federal levels and private companies that offer those law enforcement agencies services.

-Here are the industries with the highest employment of forensic science technicians (BLS May 2020):
+Here are the industries with the highest employment levels of forensic science technicians (BLS May 2023):

 Salary Range for Forensic DNA Analysts

-Here are the average annual salary percentiles for forensic science technicians in the U.S. (BLS May 2020):
+Here are the average annual salary percentiles for forensic science technicians in the U.S. (BLS May 2023)—the latest data available as of December 2024:

 How to Become a DNA Analyst